jeffscottward/dapp-base/README.md

 ### Needs
 Want to have seperate state objects, not one massive global?
 Easy!
 Make a reducer and feed it to a state object.

 Want to drop in a whole new theme?
 Copy paste a ThemeUI json object from a bunch of [resources](https://theme-ui.com/resources/).

-Want to autofetch data onload and keep polling for changes?
-Already done, see _app.tsx.

 Want to login with a web3 wallet?
-Already done via Onboard.js
+Already done via Rainbowkit

 Enjoy!